 Analysis and application of theory relating to the health problems of high-risk mothers, fetuses, neonates, and families.
 Emphasis on life-threatening problems and the significance of risk factors on the health and adjustment capability of the family, community, and society as a whole.
 Clinical experiences focus on primary, secondary and tertiary prevention including ambulatory care and home visits as well as antepartum, labor and delivery, postpartum, nursery, and neonatal intensive care.
 Selected patients and their families are followed throughout pregnancy and early parenting.

 Prerequisites: HNG 520, required basic sciences courses, and permission of faculty.

-8 credits, Modules 1-3, Professors Whalen and Charles HNG 588 Advanced Theory and Practice in Perinatal Nursing II A continuation of HNG 587.
-Prerequisites: HNG 521, required basic sciences courses, and permission of faculty.
-8 credits, Modules 4-6, Professors Whalen and Charles
+HNG 588 Advanced Theory and Practice in Perinatal Nursing II

+A continuation of HNG 587.

+Prerequisites: HNG, required basic science courses, and permission of faculty.

+8 credits, modules 4,5,6, faculty